Why is pancreatic cancer so difficult to treat?

-Pancreatic cancer is one of the deadliest cancers.
+Pancreatic cancer, also known as pancreatic adenocarcinoma, is one of the deadliest cancers.
 Even with aggressive treatment, the prognosis is poor.

-- Early detection is uncommon.
+Early detection is uncommon.
 Few pancreatic cancers are found in the early stages of the disease, when the cancerous cells can be surgically removed.
 Signs and symptoms of pancreatic cancer — such as pain in the upper abdomen, yellow skin and eyes, and weight loss — don't typically occur until the disease is advanced.

 - Pancreatic cancer tends to spread quickly.
-The pancreas lies at the junction of several very important structures in your abdomen, making it easy for the cancer to spread into these structures and organs.
+The pancreas lies at the junction of several very important structures in your abdomen, making it easy for the cancer to spread into these structures and other organs.
 Pancreatic cancer often spreads to nearby organs — including the liver, gallbladder and intestines — early in the course of the disease.

 - Recurrence is likely.
 Even after surgical removal, pancreatic cancer often recurs.

-- Fernandez-del Castillo C. Clinical manifestations, diagnosis, and staging of exocrine pancreatic cancer. http://www.uptodate.com/home.
-Accessed June 19, 2013.
+- Fernandez-del Castillo C. Clinical manifestations, diagnosis, and staging of exocrine pancreatic cancer. https://www.uptodate.com/contents/search.
+Accessed June 10, 2019.

 - Ryan DP.
-Chemotherapy for advanced exocrine pancreatic cancer. http://www.uptodate.com/home.
-Accessed June 18, 2013.
+Chemotherapy for advanced exocrine pancreatic cancer. https://www.uptodate.com/contents/search.
+Accessed June 10, 2019.

 - Pancreatic cancer.
-American Cancer Society. http://www.cancer.org/cancer/pancreaticcancer/detailedguide/pancreatic-cancer-new-research.
-Accessed June 19, 2013.
+Cancer.net. https://www.cancer.net/cancer-types/pancreatic-cancer.
+Accessed June 11, 2019.

 - Pancreatic adenocarcinoma.
 Plymouth Meeting, Pa.: National Comprehensive Cancer Network. https://www.nccn.org/professionals/physician_gls/default.aspx.
 Accessed April 1, 2019.